stevenpersia/ultimate-cheatsheet/javascript/condition.md

 //condition
 if (age>= 0 && age<= 14) {

-    AgeCategories = "Children"
+    AgeCategories = "Children";
 } else if (age>= 15 && age<= 24) {
     //if 2nd condition is met
-    AgeCategories = "Youth"
+    AgeCategories = "Youth";

 } else {

-    AgeCategories = "Not a Child or Youth anymore."
+    AgeCategories = "Not a Child or Youth anymore.";
 }
 ```
 ----